 About these terms and conditions

-As a modern mutual we are able to share some of our profits with members who bank and who borrow or save with us.
+As a modern mutual we are able to share some of our profits with members who bank and borrow or who bank and save with us.
 We will do this by making a one-off payment of £100 to those who qualify.
 We have called this the Nationwide Fairer Share Payment, but we refer to it as ‘the payment’ below.

 These terms and conditions explain who qualifies.
 They also tell you how the payment will be made and our understanding of how it is treated for tax purposes.